 Wondering where to live in Berlin?
 Consider Berlin’s outlying suburbs.
 These commuter towns are hidden gems that can provide an easier pace of life than Berlin might offer.

-If you’re looking for homes to rent in Berlin, you’ll find plenty of distinct suburbs to match any lifestyle.
-Those looking for larger housing, cheaper rents or quieter areas will find Berlin’s outlying towns offer great accommodation alternatives compared to where to stay in Berlin’s central neighborhoods.
+If you’re looking for homes to rent in Berlin, you’ll find plenty of distinct suburbs in Berlin to match any lifestyle.
+Those looking for larger housing, cheaper rents or quieter areas will find Berlin’s suburbs offer great accommodation alternatives compared to where to stay in Berlin’s central neighborhoods.

 Berlin has an excellent transport network and people commute into the city from dozens or even hundreds of kilometers away.
 During the Cold War, this area was all part of East Germany, but has benefited from Berlin’s renaissance.